 2012-13: Ferraro was the third-leading scorer for Detroit AHL affiliate Grand Rapids in his second pro season.
 He scored a team-high 24 goals with 23 assists in 72 games and was +6 with 44 penalty minutes.
 The Griffins finished first in the Midwest Division and captured the Calder Cup championship.
 Ferraro scored 5 goals with 11 assists in 24 playoff games and was an even plus/minus with 11 penalty minutes.

-One of the fastest players available for the 2009 NHL Draft, he won that category at the top prospects game in Oshawa.
-Ferraro is a shooter first and foremost, though he can make plays to set up teammates.
-He’s a tenacious forward and doesn’t give up on plays.
-He’s not big but he’s strong and likes to battle for position in front of the net but has a knack for getting open in the slot too.
+Ferraro is the son of former NHL player Ray Ferraro, He is well schooled on what it takes to be a professional hockey player and is a leader on and off the ice.
+Intelligent and articulate, he was one of the fastest players available for the 2009 NHL Draft.
+He is a shooter first and foremost, though he can make plays to set up teammates.
+Ferraro is a tenacious forward and does not quit on plays.
+He is not big but is strong and likes to battle for position in front of the net but has a knack for getting open in the slot too.